CadanoX/SplitStreams/README.md

 stream.data(myJson);
 ```

-Our input data format looks like the following:
+The input data format looks like the following:
 ```js
 let myJson = {
   timesteps: [